 Bamboo surfboards offer a great alternative that is lighter and ofter stronger than typical traditional fiberglass boards.
 Bamboo boards are perfect for trick surfers as they have more flex and spring.

 Not only do they provide a great ride but they also look good and are easy and safe to produce.

 8. Roads and bridges

-Bamboo has been used a way to make paths and road for centuries.
+Bamboo has been used in a way to make paths and roads for centuries.
 The plant is cut down the laid down to form long-lasting boardwalks.
 A bamboo bridge created from horizontal beams made from a bamboo composite was designed in China that can hold even 14-tonne trucks.

 10. Kitchen Products

 From chopping boards to plates.
 Bamboo can be transformed into almost any useful kitchen product.
 Bamboo kitchen products are long-lasting and have natural antibacterial qualities to prevent mold.